mightykatun/file-editor/README.md

-# Python-File-Editing
+# file-editor
 Edits txt files.
-Attempt at making an editor for text files.
+Attempt at making an editor for text files in python.